Reopening Onsite Wellness & Fitness Centers: Lessons learned

 the barriers

-Two main challenges have come up as we have reopened our onsite Wellness and Fitness Centers: Communication and the Hybrid Work Model.
+Two main challenges came up as we reopened our onsite Wellness and Fitness Centers: Communication and the Hybrid Work Model.

 Communication

-We continually learn, brainstorm, and use new ways to connect with employees from working on email access to grant us “send rights” to all employees, offering options to be added to a specific newsletter distribution list, word of mouth, etc.
+We continually learn, brainstorm, and use new ways to connect with employees.
+This includes coordinating with companies for email access to grant us “send rights” to all employees, offering options to be added to a specific newsletter distribution list, and word of mouth.

 Hybrid Work Model

-In a hybrid work model, employee utilization of the Wellness and Fitness Center is mostly out of our control since working from home is a choice.
-It has seemed that if people have the option to work from home, they will work from home.
-We may only provide a small sliver of value of encouragement to come to the office.
-In addition, due to the shutdown, many employees acquired their own workout equipment to use at home, or, they have a gym they go to on a regular basis that’s close to home or offers more amenities than what our centers provide.
+In a hybrid work model, enticing employee utilization of the Wellness and Fitness Center is more of a challenge when working from home is an option.
+Many employees acquired their own workout equipment to use at home, or they have a gym they go to on a regular basis that’s close to home and offers more amenities than our centers.
 These scenarios often make being a member of a corporate fitness center obsolete.
+We try to encourage employees to see the social and mental wellbeing benefits of this onsite facility, as well as the physical benefits.

 “I have spoken with a couple of individuals who need some variety in their work week and CHOOSE to come onsite to see their colleagues in person and visit the Wellness Center.”